 Responsible Alpha's Emissions Disclosure Reporting 305 Our management approach to emissions is to employ a mitigation hierarchy: avoid, minimize, rectify, reduce, and then offset.
-In 2023, Responsible Alpha prioritized offsetting its scope 1, scope 2, and scope 3 emissions.
-From 2024, Responsible Alpha will implement a business policy to address overall emissions reduction across the firm and to inform stakeholders 305-1 Direct (Scope 1) GHG emissions No generation of electricity, heating, cooling and steam or any physical or chemical processes in the activities of Responsible Alpha.
-305-2 Energy indirect (Scope 2) GHG emissions In 2023, the organization was working only via independent contractors invoicing an all-in price.
+In 2024, Responsible Alpha prioritized offsetting its scope 1, scope 2, and scope 3 emissions.
+305-1 Direct (Scope 1) GHG emissions No generation of electricity, heating, cooling and steam or any physical or chemical processes in the activities of Responsible Alpha.
+305-2 Energy indirect (Scope 2) GHG emissions In 2024, the organization was working only via independent contractors invoicing an all-in price.
 The company did not consume any (or minimal) purchased or acquired electricity, heating, cooling, and steam.
-305-3 Other indirect (Scope 3) GHG emissions In 2023, Responsible Alpha's emissions were 29.56 mtCO2e from upstream Scope 3 emissions.
+305-3 Other indirect (Scope 3) GHG emissions In 2024, Responsible Alpha's emissions were 7.37 mtCO2e from upstream Scope 3 emissions.
 Business travel refers to travel invoiced to Responsible Alpha by independent contractors in their scope of work.
 Responsible Alpha has no other gasses or biogenic CO2 emissions.
 See table on next page.